Burry/grantburry.com/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 The page auto-updates as you edit files.

+### Font Awesome

+This project uses private NPM modules from [Font Awesome 5 Pro](https://fontawesome.com/pro).
+You will need to set `$FONTAWESOME_NPM_AUTH_TOKEN` to a valid token in your environment variables or replace it in [`.npmrc`](.npmrc) in order to install the Font Awesome packages.
+[See documentation](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers)

 ## Learn More